autonomy-and-verification-uol/ROSMonitoring/README.md

 # Prerequisities

-ROSMonitoring works only for ROS distributions >= Groovy Galapagos.
+ROSMonitoring works only for ROS distributions starting with (including) Groovy Galapagos and before (excluding) Noetic Ninjemys.
+Requires Ubuntu 18.04 or lower.
+**We are working on porting ROSMonitoring to Python 3 so that it will be working on Ubuntu 20.04/ROS Noetic as well as future releases that are based around Python 3.**

 ## Pip (https://pypi.org/project/pip/)
 On Ubuntu 18.04 would be: